 At Austin Foot and Ankle Specialists, our team provides comprehensive testing, preventative care, and treatment for PAD and related conditions.
 We have also partnered with a local office-based laboratory to assist our patients who require higher-level testing or surgical management.

 If you have PAD, think you might have PAD, or have several risk factors for PAD, leave nothing to chance!
-Give us a call so we can ensure you get the high quality testing and care you require.
+Give us a call so we can ensure you get the high-quality testing and care you require.

 What Is Peripheral Artery Disease?

-Peripheral artery disease, also known as PAD, peripheral arterial disease, or peripheral vascular disease (PVD), is a condition that causes gradual, progressive reduction in the amount of blood, oxygen, and nutrients that reach the feet and legs.
+Peripheral artery disease, also known as PAD, peripheral arterial disease, or peripheral vascular disease (PVD), is a condition that causes a gradual, progressive reduction in the amount of blood, oxygen, and nutrients that reach the feet and legs.